kidkicksam76/blackclover-mod/README.md

 kidkick76-the only way we can do that is if we do it on linkden and even than i might not be able to do it

+kidkick76- sorry if i dont respond in time im working on my java corses while im doing this